skip to content

 Haddon Library

 The Haddon Library is primarily a working library with materials for taught courses and research at Cambridge.
-However, we have some interesting special collections:
+However, we have some interesting special collections, both modern and historical.

 Teaching Collection

-The teaching collection has 40+ books on topics of interest to library professionals who teach or who would like to learn more about teaching.
-These books are borrowable by any university member, however.
-You'll find the collection behind the copy machine in the main reading room of the Haddon Library.
+The teaching collection has 40+ books on topics of interest to library professionals and others who teach or would like to learn more about teaching.
+These books are borrowable by any university member.
+You'll find the collection behind the printer/copier machine in the main Reading Room of the Haddon Library.

 Gender Studies Collection